evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 #### 5) Include your library to the Package.swift file.

-Add the following text to the **Package.swift** file and use the correct URL to your remote repository.
+Now it is time to use our library.
+Add the following text to the **Package.swift** file.

 ```Swift
 import PackageDescription